-Google Hire’s candidate discovery tool exits beta
+Hire by Google’s candidate discovery tool exits beta

-Google Hire, the hiring dashboard that’s part of Google’s enterprise-focused G Suite platform, launched a little over a year ago in June.
+Hire by Google, the hiring dashboard that’s part of Google’s enterprise-focused G Suite platform, launched a little over a year ago in June.
 Since then, it’s gained a feature — candidate discovery — that surfaces appropriate candidates for new gigs at a company, along with a veritable suite of AI-powered calendar scheduling, resume review, and phone call tools.
 Today, candidate discovery, which rolled out to select customers in beta earlier this year, is becoming generally available to all G Suite customers who pay for Hire.

 Coinciding with candidate discovery’s wider launch, Google’s debuting a new capability that product manager Omar Fernandez says was informed by Hire’s beta testers.
 It allows customers to screen resumes with smart keyword highlighting based on their search criteria, and to re-engage qualified candidates in bulk.